-This page contains relevant transport research papers (other than Spokes research) which investigate issues in Edinburgh and/or the Lothians.
+This page contains relevant transport research papers (other than Spokes research) which investigate issues in Edinburgh and/or the Lothians (and some Scotland).
 For other research, local and not, see our research topics page.

 1303 Engagement Strategy for Considerate Cycling in Edinburgh: turning Negative Perceptions into Positive Actions [pdf 1.0MB].
 Research project by Edinburgh University MSc students, in collaboration with Edinburgh City Council and others.
 As presented in the Scottish Parliament, through Alison Johnstone MSP, March 2013.